Aleksandar Protogerov: Biography

 Protogerov's certificate from the Grand Lodge of Bulgaria.

-Protogerov was born in 28 February 1867 in Ohrid in the Ottoman Empire (now in North Macedonia).
+Protogerov was born on 28 February 1867 in Ohrid in the Ottoman Empire (now in North Macedonia).
 Later he completed his primary education there in the local Bulgarian Exarchate school.
 On 5 October 1882 he entered the Military School in Sofia and was a volunteer in the Serbo-Bulgarian War (1885).
 In 1887, he graduated from the Military School and was assigned to the infantry.
 On 18 May 1890, he was already a lieutenant.
 On 2 August 1894 he became a captain and served as an adjutant in the 1st Brigade of the 5th Danube Infantry Division.
 He served in Rousse, where he was the leader of the Bulgarian Officers' Brotherhoods.
 Later he served as a company commander of the 32nd Zagore Infantry Regiment.
 As a Bulgarian officer, he was also a member of the Supreme Macedonian-Adrianople Committee.
 Protogerov took part in the Gorna Dzhumaya uprising in 1902 and in the Ilinden-Preobrazhenie Uprising in 1903.
 Later he joined the Internal Macedonian Revolutionary Organization (IMRO).

 Protogerov was a Bulgarian Freemason and held a leading position (Grand Master) in the lodge where he was a member since the 1910s.
 In the Balkan Wars, Protogerov was one of the organizers of the Macedonian-Adrianopolitan Volunteer Corps and Assistant Commander of this military unit.
-From 1912 to 1918 he was the president of the Executive Committee of the Macedonian charitable brotherhoods in Bulgaria.
+From 1912 to 1918 he was the president of the executive committee of the Macedonian charitable brotherhoods in Bulgaria.
 During World War I, he commanded the Third Infantry Brigade of the 11th Macedonian Infantry Division.
 Protogerov captured the region of Štip, together with Todor Aleksandrov.
 In late October, he ordered the massacre of 120 wounded and ill Serbian prisoners of war from the Štip hospital, who were killed in a village near Štip by units of the 11th Division and komitadjis under the command of voyvoda Ivan Yanev Barlev.
 In early March, he became the chief of the Morava area.
 The Bulgarian Supreme Command chose him because he had experience in guerrilla warfare and was active in the pro-Bulgarian IMRO.
 He regarded the Serbs as the worst enemies.
 On 10 March, he gave the rebels the ultimatum to surrender within five days.
 Within fifteen days, he defeated the rebels.
 The army under his command and his IMRO units repressed civilians, destroyed many villages, killed thousands of people and committed mass rape.
 Atrocities continued in the next months under his successors, Colonel Tasev (who replaced him as chief) and Lieutenant Colonel Durvingov (who was chosen by Protogerov).
 In 1918, as a commander of Sofia's garrison, he suppressed the Radomir Rebellion, which was a revolt by Bulgarian soldiers.
 Yugoslav authorities regarded him and Aleksandrov as war criminals.